ISDH updates statewide COVID-19 case counts for Wednesday

 To schedule, visit https://ourshot.in.gov or call 211 if you do not have access to a computer or require assistance.

-As of today, 1,325,201 first doses of vaccine have been administered in Indiana, and 870,136 individuals are fully vaccinated.
-The fully vaccinated number includes individuals who have received a second dose of the Pfizer or Moderna vaccines and those who received the single Johnson & Johnson vaccine.
+As of today, a total of 2,489,516 doses have been administered in Indiana.
+This includes 1,496,852 first doses and 992,664 individuals who are fully vaccinated.
+The fully vaccinated number represents individuals who have received a second dose of the Pfizer or Moderna vaccines and those who received the single Johnson & Johnson vaccine.